ikunetwork/WhitePaper/README.md

 ![IKU Network Utility](https://github.com/ikunetwork/WhitePaper/raw/master/iku%20utility%20true.png)

-[redo this so that RT, Library Exchange and RFP are in a triangle that then feeds into Peer Review, etc.]

 The Network will serve to be a library-hub for the generation, tracking and exchange of superior scientific R&D assets allowing for an incentivized, open workflow for the most promising research and clinical trials.
 The most scientifically valuable R&D would be expected to command greater market demand, incentivizing the uncovering and advancement of discovery, making R&D as a whole more efficient - more transparent, frictionless access to rich pools of data.
 Mining data pool trends of various variables \(e.g. mechanism of action, general aging, at risk populations, etc.\) will serve to efficiently align proposals to be capitalized, through both `RFP` and `Jonas`.
 Through this utility, IKU serves to achieve open prediction-like markets for biotech research - created and traded in a fungible, digital and liquid fashion.